DNAstack/wdl-ci/README.md

 Total coverage across outputs and tasks among all workflows: 89%
 ```

-`wdl-ci coverage`

 `wdl-ci coverage` can be run with additional options to filter results and set thresholds.
-The `--workflow-name` option takes a float percent value and allows you to specify a workflow name to filter the results, showing only the coverage for that specific workflow.
-The `--coverage-threshold` option allows you to set a threshold percentage; only tasks and workflows with coverage below this threshold will be displayed.
-If no workflows match the specified filter, a message will be printed to inform the user.
+The `--workflow-name` option allows the user to specify a workflow name to filter the results, showing only the coverage for that specific workflow.
+The `--coverage-threshold` option takes a float percent value and allows the user to set a threshold percentage; only tasks and workflows with coverage below this threshold will be displayed.
+If no tasks/workflows match the specified filter, a message will be printed to inform the user.
 Additionally, if all optional outputs are tested, a confirmation message will be displayed.

 `wdl-ci coverage --workflow-name <workflow_name> --coverage-threshold <threshold>`